prenetic/gaming-artifacts/Elden Ring/Magic Woman.md

   - **Location:** It can be found in the rafters of the Carian Study Hall, next to a body.
   - Cerulean Seed Talisman boosts FP restoration from Flask of Cerulean Tears by 20%.
 - :o: [Dragoncrest Shield Talisman](https://eldenring.wiki.fextralife.com/Dragoncrest+Shield+Talisman)
-  - **Base Location:** Bestial Sanctum. found on the bottom level of the structure below the surrounding cliffs.
+  - :heavy_check_mark: **Base Location:** Bestial Sanctum. found on the bottom level of the structure below the surrounding cliffs.
-  - **+1 Location:** Sainted Hero's Grave, can be found in a locked imp's room, behind the Stonesword Key fog wall.
+  - :heavy_check_mark: **+1 Location:** Sainted Hero's Grave, can be found in a locked imp's room, behind the Stonesword Key fog wall.
 When you reach the area with the big axes stomping the ground, you need to get on the first one and jump on the ledge on the left wall.
   - **+2 Location:** Crumbling Farum Azula, Looted from a corpse on floating chunk of debris in the northern section, between Dragon Temple Lift and Dragon Temple Rooftop.
   - Reduces Physical Damage taken 10/13/17%.
 - [Dragoncrest Greatshield Talisman](https://eldenring.wiki.fextralife.com/Dragoncrest+Greatshield+Talisman)